aberke/floc-analysis/README.md

 In 2021, Google announced they would disable third-party cookies in the Chrome browser in order to improve user privacy.
 They proposed FLoC as an alternative, meant to enable interest-based advertising while mitigating risks of individualized user tracking.
 The FLoC algorithm assigns users to k-anonymous "cohorts" that represent groups of users with similar browsing behaviors so that third-parties can serve users ads based on their group.

-The FLoC API returns a users' cohort ID.
+The FLoC API returns a user's cohort ID.

 See https://github.com/WICG/floc